myBotOfficial/myBot-docs/docs/our-currency/payment-plans.md

 There are three plans to choose from when purchasing a bot:

-## Lifetime

-A one-time payment of 75 [credits](/docs/our-currency/credit-pricing); perfect for anyone who doesn’t want to worry about payments down the line!

 ## Monthly

 A monthly payment of 10 [credits](/docs/our-currency/credit-pricing); perfect for people who would rather pay in monthly instalments!
 Here’s some useful information regarding monthly plans: